Larry Wilson (American football): Legacy and honors

-Wilson was inducted into the Pro Football Hall of Fame in 1978, making him one of five Hall of Famers to have never played in the postseason.
+Wilson was inducted into the Pro Football Hall of Fame in 1978, in his first year of eligibility.
+This made him one of five Hall of Famers to have never played in the postseason.
 Wilson was named to the NFL 75th Anniversary All-Time Team in 1994 and was named to the NFL 100th Anniversary All-Time Team in 2019.
 In 1969, he was named runner up at safety on the NFL 50th Anniversary All-Time Team.
 He was a member of the NFL’s 1960s All-Decade Team.
-He was also named to the NFL 1970s All-Decade Team, after the AFC-NFC merger.
+He was also named to the NFL 1970s All-Decade Team, after the American Football League merged into the NFL.

 In 1999, he was ranked No. 43 on The Sporting News list of the 100 Greatest Football Players, making him the highest-ranked player to have played a majority of his career with the Cardinals.
 The team has also retired his uniform No. 8.
+Wilson is a member of the Cardinals Ring of Honor.
+He was inducted into the Missouri Sports Hall of Fame in 2000, and is also a member of the St. Louis Sports Hall of Fame.

 During his career, Wilson was named first- or second-team All-Pro seven times and represented the Cardinals on eight Pro Bowl teams.
-Among other entities selecting All-Pro teams, the AP selected Wilson first-team All-Pro from 1966-69, and UPI selected him as first-team All-Pro in 1963, 1966, and 1968-69, and second-team All-Pro in 1965 and 1967.
+Among other entities selecting All-Pro teams, the AP selected Wilson first-team All-Pro from 1966 to 1969, and UPI selected him as first-team All-Pro in 1963, 1966, 1968 and 1969, and second-team All-Pro in 1965 and 1967.
+He is tied for 26th in NFL history all-time in interceptions.